 In preparation for the actual making of the amends we suggest that you:

 - Devote time to prayer or meditation

 - Think about what you want to say

 - Be clear—possibly writing out your amends

 - Create a comfortable, safe setting

-In making the actual amends we suggest you:
+In making the actual amends we suggest that you:

-The form of your amends may be something like this:
+The form of our amends may be something like this:

-In making amends, you will also need to make amends to yourself and your partner.
-How do you make amends to yourselves?
-You develop new attitudes that reflect a willingness to love and to forgive yourselves.
+In making amends, we also need to make amends to ourselves and our partner.
+How do we make amends to ourselves?
+We develop new attitudes that reflect a willingness to love and forgive ourselves.
 The format for making an individual or coupleship amends may be similar to other amends, but you may want to use this suggested format:

 The final three Steps are about practicing what we learned in the first nine Steps.